Reconciliation with a Hardened Wife

 Out of self-protection she has hardened her heart toward her husband.

 3. A man must stop feeling sorry for himself, like he is a victim of a heartless, contentious wife.
 He must see himself as perpetrator of hurt – not a victim of rejection.
-Self-pity will pollute a man’s prayers, and create an “odor” which his wife smells every time she relates with him.
+Self-pity will pollute a man’s prayers, and create an “odor” of self-centeredness which his wife smells every time she relates with him.

 4. If a man is to reconcile he must be able to identify how his wife feels, and repent of those things that he has contributed to the problems.
 He must therefore, pray, pray, pray!
 He will need God to reveal to him those things he did which accidentally sent the message to his wife that she meant little to him.

-5. Once a man is confident he has identified his offenses, he should seek to understand his wife’s pain, before he repents to her or writes a letter of repentance.
+5. Once a man is confident he has identified his offenses, he should seek to understand his wife’s pain, before he writes a letter of empathy.
 A man’s purpose must not simply be to win back his wife, but to repent and fulfill his role as a follower of Jesus, making amends to one he has hurt.
 The key in repentance is not simply confessing faults – it is expressing compassion and empathy for your wife’s hurting condition.
 Before writing any letters, be sure to read the section on letter-writing at the end of this article.
 A self-oriented letter can kill any chances of restoration.

 6. The greatest cause for concern for any man whose wife hardens her heart, must not be that she has hurt him, is alienating the children, or is destroying the marriage.
 An abandoned husband’s greatest cause for concern is the condition of his wife’s well being – as Scripture warns, a bitter or hardened heart is a dangerous condition for any soul (Eph 4:18; Heb 3:13, 15; Deut 31:27; 1 Sam 15:23; Acts 7:51; 28:27).
 A husband must look beyond his own frustration and be concerned that his wife might be deceived and hardened toward God.
 He must be concerned for her, because her steps are walking her away from intimate fellowship with God.
 A hardened woman merits her husband’s compassion, not his arrogance.